brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 The repository contains a sample application that deploys a ***ECS Fargate Service***.
 The service runs this NodeJS application that connects to a ***AWS RDS Aurora Serverless Database Cluster***.
 The credentials for this application are stored in ***AWS Secrets Manager***.

-First, lets look at the application context variables:
+First, let's look at the application context variables:

 {{%expand "Review cdk.json" %}}